Dulith Herath

-Dulith Herath is a Sri Lankan serial entrepreneur.
-He is the founder and chairman of the Sri Lankan e-commerce platform Kapruka.com.(CSE: KPHL), Java Lounge and the co-founder of Grasshoppers Pvt.
-Ltd. which provides logistics to small enterprises in Sri Lanka.
+Dulith Herath is a Sri Lankan entrepreneur and business executive.
+He is the founder and chairman of Kapruka, a Sri Lankan e-commerce company, and a co-founder of Grasshoppers, a logistics business.

-Early life and career
+Early life and education

-Dulith was born in Colombo.
-He did his schooling at Royal College, Colombo.
-Dulith graduated from the University of Kentucky.
+Herath was born in Colombo and was educated at Royal College, Colombo.
+He graduated from the University of Kentucky with a bachelor's degree in computer science.
+Before establishing Kapruka, Herath worked in the United States as a software professional.
+He worked at Microsoft and Dell Perot Systems, where he was involved in software and web application development.

-Herath founded Kapruka.com in February 2002.
-In 2012, Herath launched the local coffeehouse chain Java Lounge.
-In 2016, Herath along with Harsha Liyanage started logistics provider Grasshoppers Pvt.
-Ltd.
+Business career

+Kapruka

+Herath founded Kapruka in 2002.
+The company began as an online shopping service serving customers in Sri Lanka and abroad.
+Under Herath's leadership, Kapruka expanded its online retail operations and introduced services including its Global Shop, which enabled customers in Sri Lanka to purchase products from international marketplaces.

+Kapruka Holdings PLC was listed on the Colombo Stock Exchange in January 2022, with Herath serving as chairman and chief executive officer.
+As of 2026, Herath continued to serve as chairman and chief executive officer of Kapruka Holdings PLC.

+Grasshoppers

+In 2016, Herath co-founded Grasshoppers, a logistics service developed to support individuals and small businesses participating in the fulfilment network in Sri Lanka.
+Herath presented Grasshoppers at the World Summit on the Information Society Forum in Geneva in May 2016.

+Awards and fellowships

-He received the Asia-Pacific Young Entrepreneur Award in 2013.
+Herath received the Asia Pacific Young Entrepreneur Award in 2013.

-In 2017, Herath received an Eisenhower Fellowship in the United States.
+He was awarded an Eisenhower Fellowship in 2017.
+The fellowship included work relating to entrepreneurship and Sri Lanka's e-commerce sector.

 Controversies

-In September 2017, Dulith came under criticism for remarks he made at a forum organised by the Daily FT and the Colombo University MBA Alumni Association.
-Herath argued that rising volumes of small e-commerce parcels ordered from platforms such as Alibaba and eBay should be better controlled “at the post office level” to ensure “fair trade” for local sellers.
+In September 2017, Herath came under criticism for remarks made at a forum organised by the Daily FT and the University of Colombo MBA Alumni Association.
+He argued that increasing volumes of small e-commerce parcels ordered from international platforms should be subject to greater controls to ensure what he described as fair competition for local sellers.

-In March 2020, Sri Lanka’s Consumer Affairs Authority (CAA) raided Kapruka.com during the COVID-19 curfew, alleging that some essential items were priced above government-set maximum retail prices (MRPs).
-Dulith Herath later apologised, saying it was a mistake that had been corrected.
-The following month, the Sunday Times reported that Kapruka had refunded about LKR 1.5 million to affected customers.
-In May 2020, customers complained about Kapruka selling low quality Mother's Day gifts Including spoiled or near-expired products.
+In March 2020, Sri Lanka's Consumer Affairs Authority raided Kapruka during the COVID-19 pandemic, alleging that some essential items were being sold above government-set maximum retail prices.
+Herath subsequently apologised, saying that the pricing issue was a mistake that had been corrected.
+The following month, The Sunday Times reported that Kapruka had refunded approximately LKR 1.5 million to affected customers.

+In May 2020, customers also complained about Kapruka's Mother's Day products, with reports alleging that some products were spoiled or close to expiry.